 |Number of Solar Panels||2 x 100-Watts||4 x 100-Watts||8 x 100-Watts|

-Are Solar Pumps Competitive?
+Are Solar Pumps Competitive Over the Long Term?

 In the scenarios given above, installing solar pumps can be much cheaper than extending power lines.
 There are many conditions where this holds true.

 A downside with many solar pump setups is that they may need to be serviced and components periodically replaced.
 For instance, smaller well pumps may have to be serviced every two to four years while larger well pumps and surface pumps require service about every 15 years.

-Real-World Application of Solar Pumps
+Real-World Use of Solar Water Pumps

 Now that we understand the basics of solar water pumps, we will look at a couple of applications that demonstrate the potential as well as the constraints of using solar systems